Endpoint Services, Munki, Using Conditions in Manifests

 University of Illinois IT Pros leveraging Technology Services Endpoint Services' Munki Mac Endpoint Management

 Munki allows for the conditional installation or removal of items based on certain conditions.
 Using conditions in your Munki manifests can cut down on the number of superfluous Munki warnings appearing in your MunkiReport dashboard.
 Adding conditions to require a minimum or maximum version of macOS is a common use case.
 (Even though minimum and maximum OS versions added to pkginfo files will ultimately prevent items from being installed on incompatible operating systems, Munki will still generate warning messages.
-You can avoid these messages by adding conditions to your Munki manifests.)
+You can avoid these messages by creating conditions within your Munki manifests, and then applying them to targeted software packages.)

 - Open MunkiAdmin and go to the Manifests view.
 (If you are new to MunkiAdmin, see our KB article.)